healeycodes/love-game-protoypes/README.md

 <br>

-A collection of simple game prototypes made with the LÖVE game framework.
+A collection of quick game prototypes made with the LÖVE game framework.

 <br>